 There are several different causes of brain fog that turmeric has shown the potential to treat.
 Turmeric may improve neurological conditions such as Alzheimer’s disease, migraine headaches, and depression, three known contributors to mental fatigue.

-Curcumin can even improve liver health, diabetes, and thyroid disease, which if left unmanaged, may cause brain fog.
+Curcumin can even improve liver health, diabetes, and thyroid disease, which if left unmanaged, may cause brain fog and memory problems.
 Since turmeric is also an excellent anti-inflammatory and antioxidant, researchers have numerous reasons to feel optimistic about its capacity to enhance cognition.

 In this post, we will cover the science and research on curcumin’s ability to reduce brain fog, boost memory, and improve overall brain health.